 Most rare diseases usually worsen progressively and lead to multiple disorders, disabling conditions and ultimately death.

 Types of Rare DiseasesRare diseases can attack any of the bodyís systems including cardiovascular, endocrine, blood, lymph system, lysosomes, musculoskeletal, kidneys, brain and nerves and lungs.

-On an average, it takes over 7 years in the US and over 5 years in the UK to diagnose a rare disease.
+How are Rare Diseases Diagnosed?On an average, it takes over 7 years in the US and over 5 years in the UK to diagnose a rare disease.

 An average patient may need to visit at least 4-5 primary physicians and 4-5 specialists.
 He/she may even receive at least -2-3 misdiagnosis.

 Rare diseases often present with multiple symptoms that vary from disease to disease and person to person.
 Often these symptoms overlap with other diseases and therefore the chances of misdiagnosis is very high.
 For example, muscular dystrophy, spinal muscular atrophy, Gaucherís and Pompe disease have similar symptoms of motor and muscle development failure.
 Other factors that cause difficulties in diagnosis include overlapping symptoms, non-specific symptoms, and symptoms that are not very clear (on-off appearance).
 Clinicians are often trained to look for markers of common diseases and may not have the level of expertise to look for rare patterns.
 They need to be trained to look for clusters of rare diseases, for example, the metabolic/hematological disorders.
 They must also be made aware that early diagnostics gives the patient a better chance at a quality life.

 Diagnosis can also be made easier by creating registries for all rare diseases, which map patterns in genotypes, phenotypes, and symptoms.

-Treatment can be of two types for rare diseases: curative and disease modifying.
+How are Rare Diseases Treated?Treatment can be of two types for rare diseases: curative and disease modifying.

 Curative treatments are very rare in such diseases.
 A few diseases like Thalassemia or Sickle Cell Anemia have difficult curative procedures like bone marrow or stem cell transplant.
 Some rare kidney, liver and heart disorders can be cured with transplants.